All Episodes

 There's nobody from here that's ever been there.

-There's nobody from here that's ever been close enough to get any kind of idea what's possible and not possible on the sun.
+There's nobody from here that's ever been close enough to get any kind of idea of what's possible and not possible on the sun.

 How many people have the IQ?

-Even the most learned among us, how many have the IQ to understand the physics and the concept of a star like Earth, which is a tiny one, lasting billions of billions and billions of years.
+Even the most learned among us, how many have the IQ to understand the physics and the concept of a star like Earth, which is a tiny one lasting billions of billions and billions of years?

 How many of us have the IQ to understand the energy required for that and where the hell does it come from and how does it last?

-Because you know the sun does not pull into a gas station.
+Because, you know, the sun does not pull into a gas station.

 Who the hell do we think we are?

-That we would dare admit that there are things on the sun that are impossible.
+What kind of vanity do we have that we would dare admit that there are things on the sun that are impossible?

 It's like telling God that things are impossible.